dylan-lang/dylan-programming-book/source/reuse.rst

 structure across libraries.
-We still want *encode-total-seconds* to be part of the interface of the *time* library, so we will have to change the *time* interface module to import it and to re-export it from the time library, as shown in `See The updated time-library file <reuse.htm#56612>`_.
+We still want *encode-total-seconds* to be part of the interface of the *time* library, so we will have to change the *time* interface module to import it and to re-export it from the time library, as shown in `The updated time-library file <reuse.htm#56612>`_.

-If we had followed our own recommendations in `See The implementation module <reuse.htm#25788>`_, we would probably have discovered that *encode-total-seconds* belonged in the *sixty-unit* interface, and we would have avoided most of this
+If we had followed our own recommendations in `The implementation module <reuse.htm#25788>`_, we would probably have discovered that *encode-total-seconds* belonged in the *sixty-unit* interface, and we would have avoided most of this